Ahoghill residents shocked at sale of new 'community garden'

 Stephanie Eynon, community horticulture manager at the RHS, said the sale of the garden would be "devastating" for a small community group which has done so much over the years to improve their village.

-She said she hoped both sides could sit down together, engage in "constructive dialogue" and find an agreed way forward.'No option'
+She said she hoped both sides could sit down together, engage in "constructive dialogue" and find an agreed way forward.

 In a statement, the Department for Regional Development's (DRD) Roads Service said it had "never given any formal approval allowing people to build a community garden on DRD land at Ahoghill village".